 Casts And Medical Aids

 Unfortunately, we are prone to fracture or crack our bones.
 When this happens, it’s traditional to use a plaster cast to hold the affected bone in place while it heals.
 But, plaster casts are often hot, heavy and itchy, not allowing the skin to breathe.

 The 3D printed solution pictured above was developed by creating a scan of the patient’s arm along with a detailed X-ray.
 Not only is this cast lighter and stronger than plaster, but it can be tailored to provide strength and support precisely at the point of the break where it is needed, while reducing weight and providing an added degree of flexibility.

 Better than healing an injured limb is to prevent injury entirely.
 That was the idea for the creation of an external joint aid called the Exo-L. Developed by the Delft University of Technology and the Erasmus Medical Centre in the Netherlands, the device is custom 3D printed to match the wearer’s affected limb.
 It fits comfortably and is designed to prevent the ligament from twisting during sporting activities.

 Tooth decay can potentially result in cavities or even tooth loss.
 We dread to consider what early dentistry must have been like.
 Luckily, dentures and artificial teeth are now quite commonplace, and 3D printing in medicine has even made it possible to 3D print teeth in high-tech materials like stainless steel or titanium.
 But, now there’s another option to consider.
 This tooth can be made from ordinary dental resin that has been inseminated with ammonium salts, which kills most disease-causing bacteria on contact.
 Even with dentures, there is still the danger of gum and nerve disease.
 However, this innovation might make that practice obsolete, and it’s almost as strong as the real thing.

 In part two of our series, we’ll look at other medical miracles taking place involving tissue, organs and drug therapies.
-In the meantime, learn more about our 3D printing services in stainless steel, aluminum and titanium and see how Star Rapid can help you make what was once impossible, possible.
+In the meantime, learn more about our services and see how Star Rapid can help you make what was once impossible, possible.